List of colleges and universities in New Jersey: County community colleges

 Sussex County's freeholders purchased Don Bosco College, a Roman Catholic seminary, for its community college campus in 1989.

 New Jersey has a system of 18 public community colleges at the county level statewide.
 This reflects the fact that each college serves one of New Jersey's 21 counties, except for Atlantic Cape Community College, Rowan College of South Jersey, and Raritan Valley Community College, each of which serves two counties.
-In 1989, the New Jersey Council of County Colleges was created to promote the advancement of the state's county community colleges.
 In 2003, governor James McGreevey created the New Jersey Community Colleges Compact, through Executive Order No. 81, as a statewide partnership to enable cooperation between the colleges and various state departments.
-The county colleges of New Jersey represent 56% of all undergraduate students in the state and offer studies in associate degree and certificate programs.
-Reflecting long-term trends nationwide, the male-to-female ratio of students in the system is 41% male to 59% female, and 48% of students are over the age of 24.
-Overall, the system enrolls more than 350,000 students each year on campuses that range in size from 1,300 students at Salem Community College to over 15,000 students at Bergen Community College.
+The compact is administered by the New Jersey Council of County Colleges, which makes recommendations on the deployment and use of county college resources in addition to providing educational and training materials to the college administrations to further their goals.
+The council was founded in 1989 under statute 18A:64A-26 of the New Jersey legislature to promote the advancement of the county community colleges of New Jersey.

 Not all of the county colleges were founded by the State of New Jersey; the oldest county college in New Jersey, Union College (New Jersey), was founded in 1933 by the Federal Emergency Relief Administration as Union County Junior College; it operated as a private college from 1936 to 1982, and merged with the publicly operated Union County Technical Institute in 1982 to become the current public institution.